M.A. Program Course Descriptions

 Child and Adolescent Counseling (1.5 units)

-Approximately one-fifth of clients seen in therapy are children (Duffy, 2006).
+According to the National Center for Health Statistics's 2019 National Health Interview Survey, approximately 13% of children aged 5–17 years had received mental health treatment in a 12-month period.
 Integrating and expanding on the child and adolescent portion of Individual and Family Development, this course uses a developmental perspective to inform evidence-based practice with children and adolescents.
-Students will learn developmentally appropriate assessment, treatment planning, and intervention strategies for infants, toddlers, school-aged children, and adolescents.
-Guidelines are included for collateral work with family members, teachers, alternate caregivers, and extended networks of care.
-Special attention is paid to the role of MFTs and PCCs in systems of care available to children in community mental health settings such as residential treatment facilities, group homes, juvenile detention centers, and foster care.
+Students will learn developmentally-appropriate assessment, treatment planning, and intervention strategies for toddlers, school-aged children, and adolescents.
+Guidelines are included for collateral work with family members, teachers, caregivers, and extended networks of care.
+Special attention is paid to the role of MFTs and PCCs in systems of care available to children in community mental health settings such as school settings, residential treatment facilities, group homes, juvenile detention centers, and foster care.
 Special topics include risk and protective factors, and ethical issues such as informed consent, mandated reporting, and the treatment of minors without caregiver consent.

 Clinical Assessment and Measures (3 units)

-Standardized assessment instruments are a fundamental part of a clinician's toolbox.
-This course covers the use of psychological tests within the mental health field and the practice of marriage and family therapy and professional clinical counseling.
+Standardized assessment instruments are a fundamental part of a behavioral health clinician's toolbox.
+This course covers the use of psychological tests within the practice of marriage and family therapy and professional clinical counseling.
 Students will become familiar with MFT and PCC assessment tools such as self-report inventories; child, couple, and family functioning instruments; and measures of client progress and therapist effectiveness.
-Tests commonly used by psychologists -- intelligence, personality, and neuropsychological tests - are also reviewed.
-Students will learn when to refer to other professionals for testing and how to formulate clinically useful referral questions.
 The administration, interpretation, and effective communication of findings from standard MFT and PCC measures will be discussed.
+Additionally, this course familiarizes students with intelligence, personality, and neuropsychological tests commonly used by psychologists.
+Students will learn when to refer to other professionals for testing and how to formulate clinically-useful referral questions.
 Thoughtful consideration will be given to the social, cultural, and ethical factors related to assessment and the use of standardized tests within the context of the Recovery Model and community mental health.

 Common Therapeutic Factors (1.5 units)